Socioeconomic mobility in the United States: Popular perception

 In the US only 32% of respondents agreed with the statement that forces beyond their personal control determine their success.
 In contrast, a majority of European respondents agreed with this view in every country but three (Britain, the Czech Republic and Slovakia).
 The Brookings Institution found Americans surveyed had the highest belief in meritocracy—69% agreed with the statement "people are rewarded for intelligence and skill"—among 27 nations surveyed.
+In a survey from the Cato Institute, these findings were consistent across income levels, but not political ideology, with strong liberals more likely to attribute success to luck or family.